Milaim Zeka: Journalism career

 By profession, Zeka is a journalist.
 He has also worked as a film producer at RTK and as a political adviser.

 He was employed by Swedish television, Sveriges Television (SVT).

 During the Kosovo War, although he was abroad for much of the conflict, he returned near its end and reported from the frontlines of the Battle of Košare, documenting events in the war.

 Political career

 Zeka entered politics as a member of the Social Democratic Initiative (NISMA) party, serving as a deputy in the Assembly of Kosovo between 2017 and 2019.

 Television

-Zeka is part of the panel on the television show Rrethi Katror on Top Channel, together with Alfred Çako and Bledi Mane, and appeared as a commentator in the third season of Big Brother Kosova.
+Zeka is part of the panel on the television show Rrethi Katror on Top Channel, together with Alfred Cako and Bledi Mane, and appeared as a commentator in the third season of Big Brother Kosova.
 He also served as a judge on Dancing With the Stars Albania season 5.
 He is also the host of the program Zona 0 on Top News.